dianabali/DLBCSPJWD01/README.md

 ![Screenshot](images/navigate.png)

 ## Step 2: Set up a virtual environment
 Inside the project repository, install Pipenv using `python -m pip install pipenv`.
-This will create a virtual environement and install all dependencies listed in the Pipfile.
+This will create a virtual environment and install all dependencies listed in the Pipfile.

 ![Screenshot](images/installpipenv.png)